stratocraft/stratocraft.dev/README.md

 **Infrastructure:**
 - Docker for containerization
-- Azure Container Instances for hosting
+- Azure App Service for hosting
 - Azure Container Registry for image storage
 - GitHub webhooks for automatic updates